Skip navigation

 Why Won’t My Heat Pump Switch to Cooling Mode?

 Heat pumps are versatile HVAC systems designed to provide both heating and cooling, making them essential for year-round comfort in Oakland, CA. However, encountering a situation where your heat pump won’t switch to cooling mode can be puzzling and frustrating, especially when you need relief from the heat.
 It might have you looking for HVAC repair in Oakland.
-Let’s explore some common reasons why your heat pump might not switch to cooling mode.
+If you’re still evaluating your options, see how to choose between a heat pump or central AC to ensure you’ve selected the right system for your needs.

 Thermostat Settings or Malfunctions